jsumners/jrfom.com/content/posts/2022/05/08/chain-waxing/index.md

 process.
 Guessing that things have reached temperature is not easy.

 One of the images shows the tool I built for loosening the chain.
-It's a small 1 square foot sheet of plywood with an iron pipe screwed in to an iron floor flange attached to the plywood.
+It's a small 1 square foot sheet of plywood with an iron pipe screwed into an iron floor flange attached to the plywood.
 I would have used PVC pipe, but I could not find a floor flange in PVC.